andyjgao/andyjgao/content/blog/spur-your-growth-with-feedback.md

 After you've acquired a stockpile of data points, you can then start grouping by commonalities.
 If multiple people give you the same advice, chances are its something you need to fix and improve.

 But there will always be outliers as well.
-These are the criticisms you should assess with a grain of salt and see if it's appropriate.
-Sometimes it's a key insight that not many people have noticed.
+These are the criticisms to assess with a grain of salt and see if it's appropriate.
+Sometimes it's a key insight not many people noticed.
 Other times its just haters trying to take you down.

-With the valuable feedback, you can now start making whatever project you're working on even better.
+With the valuable feedback, you can now start making the project you're working on even better.

 ## Iterate